Ben5/Picroll/README.md

 site Directory:
-There is a very simple config file here, as well as a hellow world page.
+There is a very simple config file here, as well as a hello world page.